 When the authorities finally found Paul’s body on July 3, they also found Lateisha concealing herself with clothes and blankets in the back of a closet.
 Lateisha was arrested and charged with the murder of her husband.
 Though the murder weapon belonged to Lateisha’s friend, Lyle Koenig, the latter confirmed he never permitted her to take the handgun.
 During their investigation, the authorities took the testimonies from co-workers, neighbors, and Paul’s attorney, all of whom claimed that both Paul and Lateisha had mentioned that the former wanted to get a divorce.

 As per reports, the pair didn’t really have a perfect marriage.
 Although Paul and Lateisha tried to mend their differences and even start a family together, it didn’t work out.
-By 2010, they were reportedly living like strangers, talking only via texts.
+By 2010, they reportedly lived like strangers, talking only via texts.
 The attorney and one of his co-workers also alleged that Paul had told them about one night when he woke up to find Lateisha crawling across his room.
 Paul reportedly told his attorney that he used to keep the door of his room locked from then on.

-Paul’s brother, Mike, said he had last met with Paul in February while attending Daytona 500 stock car race.
+Paul’s brother, Mike, said he had last met with Paul in February while attending the Daytona 500 stock car race.
 He also testified that Paul had told him about his marital problems and also alleged that Lateisha was cheating on him.
 Mike reminisced, “He’d been talking about divorce for weeks.
 He told me she was cheating on him and that he had plenty of evidence.
 He said he just needed to get her out of his house so he could have his life back.”

 The case went on trial in September 2012 at the Criminal Session of Currituck County Superior Court.
 Lateisha claimed that Paul was very violent and even alleged that he threatened her with a gun.
-Insisting her innocence, Lateisha claimed that she shot Paul in self-defense but admitted to lying to the deputies about her husband’s whereabouts.
+Insisting on her innocence, Lateisha claimed that she shot Paul in self-defense but admitted to lying to the deputies about her husband’s whereabouts.
 It was stated in the court that despite Paul’s ultimatum to Lateisha to vacate his house by the end of June 2010, she refused to leave.

 As per court documents, Lateisha’s refusal to leave the Jandreau residence caused a further dent in their already strained relationship.
 The jury deliberated for about two hours and returned with a guilty verdict.
-On being convicted for first-degree murder and larceny of a firearm, Lateisha was sentenced to life imprisonment with no chance of parole on September 28, 2012.
+On being convicted of first-degree murder and larceny of a firearm, Lateisha was sentenced to life imprisonment with no chance of parole on September 28, 2012.
 She appealed to the Court of Appeals of North Carolina, but the verdict was upheld.
 As per official records, Lateisha is presently incarcerated at Anson Correctional Institution in Polkton, North Carolina.

 Read More: Patricia Stewart Murder: Is John Hardy Rose Dead or Alive?